Terms and Conditions

 meeting point details.

-If you cancel a booking, we are happy to offer you a
+If you cancel a booking, we are happy to refund you a percentage of the

-partial refund depending on how much notice you give as follows:
+total cost depending on how much notice you give according to the table

 |More than 28